PRO2022-Heig/heigvd-pro-01/documentation/project management/cahier_des_charges.md

 * User can create and delete groups
 * User can add/remove other users (even not their friends)
 * User can select the meal and recipes for the group
-* [TODO] Add features for restaurant-meals
+* User can add its own recipes (available for anyone)
+* User can mark recipes.

 ##### Additional features
 * Data will be added in a larger scale.

-#### 3. Project enhancement and paid features(2 weeks -> Date:  1/6/2022)
+### Extra Weeks (2 weeks -> Date:  1/6/2022)

-This iteration is used to enhance the previous ones.
+We keep some weeks to enhance the previous iterations and consolidate the deliverables.
 If we have enough time, we will add some premium features from the backlog.

-##### Example of User features (paid features) if enough time
+##### Example of User features (paid features)
 * User can plan meals for a period and generate a shopping list
 * Agenda (google) integration: user can bind a meal date with its calendar

 ##### Additional features
-* [TODO-REVIEW] User can choose some meals and let the group vote
+* User can choose some meals and let the group vote
 * Enhancement of existing features
 * This iteration is also a buffer for previous iterations